AllieRays/redis-wellness/docs/06_AGENTIC_RAG.md

 ### Tool Docstrings as Instructions

-Qwen 2.5 7B reads tool docstrings to understand what each tool does:
+Qwen 2.5 7B reads tool docstrings to understand what each tool does.
+For comprehensive best practices on tool calling with Qwen, see [08_QWEN_BEST_PRACTICES.md](08_QWEN_BEST_PRACTICES.md).

 ```python
 @tool